namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

 * crs: projection of the raster.
 Assumes all the raster files are in the same projection.
 * mods: a list of matching patterns that is used to match all the temperature and precipitation raster files.
 The temperature and precipitation files must share same matching pattern.
-* work_directory: the directory at where the folder *temp_foldername* is located.
+* work_directory: the directory where the folder *temp_foldername* is located.
 A new folder *potential_snow_melt_raster* is create to store the potential snow melt raster
   * potential_snow_melt_raster: the potential amount of snow melt.
 * temp_foldername: folder name of the temperature raster (either *weighted_temp_raster* or *averaged_weighted_temperature*)
 ```